JuliaLang/julia/doc/stdlib/numbers.rst

    ..
 Docstring generated from Julia source

    Convert an integer to a string in the given base, optionally specifying a number of digits to pad to.
-The base can be specified as either an integer, or as a ``UInt8`` array of character values to use as digit symbols.

 .. function:: digits([T], n, [base], [pad])